geekjr/quickai/README.md

 ### Dependencies:

-Tensorflow, PyTorch, and Hugging Face Transformers.
+Tensorflow, PyTorch, Sklearn, Matplotlib, Numpy, and Hugging Face Transformers.
 If you have a GPU, you should install TensorFlow and PyTorch with GPU support following the instructions from their respective websites.

 ### Why you should use QuickAI